14 Jul 2025

 To further support your pilot project, choose a suitable tool.
 There are various UX research tools available that offer free plans – like Lyssna – which is a great way to get started.

-Be sure to share the findings and insights from your pilot project in a clear, concise, and interesting way using data, visualizations, and narratives.
+Be sure to share your findings and insights from your pilot project in a clear, concise, and interesting way using data, visualizations, and narratives.
 Highlight how the research and tools you used provided insights and solutions to address the identified pain points, and how those insights can drive positive changes or improvements.

 Making a compelling case for UX is essential for winning over stakeholders.
 Using a combination of data, storytelling, empathy, and collaboration is a great way to persuade your stakeholders that UX research is essential in achieving your organization's objectives.